cssidy/btvdev-slack-bot/README.md

 # Friendly Reminder
 A chat bot named Friendly Reminder: Encouraging inclusive, professional language in Slack environments.

+Friendly Reminder sends private, instant messages to Slack members when they type harmful language in public channels.
+This is a proven method to encourage them to edit their language to be more welcoming to diverse groups.

 ## Built With

 * Node.js - Runtime environment